Objective

 Assigning drive letters

-In Windows PE, drives do not have any drive letter associated with them except for the Windows PE partition, that usually has drive letter X. So the first step in this process is to assign drive letters to each partition so that we can easily copy a WIM file from one partition to the other.
+.
+So the first step in this process is to assign drive letters to each partition so that we can easily copy a WIM file from one partition to the other.

-• Enter diskpart in the command line.
+in the command line.

 If you are not familiar with diskpart, it is basically just a tool in Windows we use for editing and modifying disks, partitions, and drives in Windows.

-• Enter list disk to list all the physical disks connected to the machine.
+to list all the physical disks connected to the machine.

-• We can see that we have two disks.
+- We can see that we have two disks.
 Judging by the size of the disks, we can determine that disk 0 must be the disk containing the Windows image we want to capture.

-• We select this disk by writing select disk 0.
+- We select this disk by writing

-• We can see that there are 4 partitions.
+to see what partitions this disk contains. - We can see that there are 4 partitions.
 One of these must be the Windows installation.
 Judging by the size it must be partition 4.

-• Now we must add a drive letter to the partition where we want to save the WIM file.
+- Now we must add a drive letter to the partition where we want to save the WIM file.

 Here we can see that we have two partitions on the flash drive.
 The 2000 mb partition must be our “Windows PE” and the 12 GB partition is where we want to store our WIM file.
 I already know this because I made these partitions beforehand.

-• Enter select partition 2 to select the 12 GB partition and enter assign letter=E to give the partition the drive letter E.
+to select the 12 GB partition and enterassign letter=E

 Making a WIM file

-Now we have drive letter C containing the Windows installation from which we want to capture a WIM file and we have drive E in which we want to store our WIM file.
-But we do not have a WIM file yet.
+containing the Windows installation from which we want to capture a WIM file and we have drive E

 To make the WIM file we enter the command: